Skip to main content

 Open

 The Army concurred with this recommendation.
-According to an action plan provided us in February of 2024, Army officials indicated they have completed a personnel requirement study of all civilian safety and occupational health professionals.
+According to an action plan provided us in August 2024, Army officials indicated they have completed a personnel requirement study of all civilian safety and occupational health professionals.
 Army officials noted that identifying the requirement for these personnel and resourcing those positions are two separate processes.
 According to the action plan, the Army will perform further evaluations on additional duty safety officer effectiveness and to develop new training for safety officers to address our recommendation by the end of 2024.
 By evaluating additional duty safety officer effectiveness and performing personnel requirement analysis on these positions, the Army will be able understand their personnel requirements and make changes to personnel levels, as necessary, as GAO recommended in July 2021.

 Department of the Navy The Secretary of the Navy, in consultation with the Commandant of the Marine Corps, should evaluate the number of personnel within operational units who are responsible for tactical vehicle safety and determine if these units are appropriately staffed, or if any adjustments are needed to workloads or resource levels to implement operational unit ground-safety programs.
 (Recommendation 4)